-1. Determine how much you’ll need.
-Develop a good business plan or detailed project report- A complete reference book covering details about project & promoters.
+1) Determine how much you’ll need.
+Develop a good business plan or detailed project report- A complete reference book covering details about the project & promoters.

-3. Don’t be too conservative when estimating your financing requirements.
-Some experts recommend adding 10 percent to your estimate to cover unexpected needs.
+3) Don’t be too conservative when estimating your financing requirements.
+For example, some experts recommend adding 10 percent to your estimate to cover unexpected needs.

-5. Choice between debt & equity: Both have different costs and benefits.
-Debt is cheaper but riskier whereas equity is costlier but absorbs risk.
-Equity investors seek highest standards of governance whereas debt providers seek collateral security.
+5) Choice between debt & equity has different costs and benefits.
+Debt is cheaper but riskier, whereas equity is costlier but absorbs risk.
+Equity investors seek the highest governance standards, whereas debt providers seek collateral security.
 The context of debt or equity is substantially different and cannot be compared.

-6. Structure of funding: It is one of the poorly understood aspects in fund raising among SMEs.
-While raising debt one should be careful about tenure, repayment schedule, cost etc in relation to cash flow structure of the business.
-There are many instances of financing long term investments by short term working capital, which is the cause for many businesses suffer in the long run.
+6) Structure of funding: It is a poorly understood aspect of fundraising among SMEs.
+While raising debt, one should be careful about tenure, repayment schedule, cost, etc., about the cash flow structure of the business.
+There are many instances of financing long-term investments with short-term working capital, which is the cause of many companies suffering in the long run.

 7) Arrange for credit sources in advance.
 Don’t wait until the last minute.